Devs-Hunting/stock-market-app/README.md

 ## Description
 <b>General info</b><br>
-This web application makes it easy to access programming services for those seeking help, and for freelance programmers to connect with potential clients.<BR>
-User interface is in English, but a Polish version is also available.
+This web application simplifies access to programming services for those seeking help, and connects freelance programmers with potential clients.
+It serves as a platform where clients can post coding tasks and programmers can offer their services.
+The user interface is available in English, with a Polish version also available.
+The application is designed to facilitate smooth interactions and transactions between clients and programmers.

 <details><summary><b>Application purpose</b></summary>
-Application where users can publish programming tasks and select from many offers given by programmers.
-After delivering solution they can accept it and pay for the job.</details>
+The primary goal of this application is to create a marketplace where users can publish programming tasks and receive multiple offers from freelance programmers.
+Once the task is completed, clients can review the submitted solutions, accept them, and proceed with payment.
+This system aims to streamline the process of finding and hiring programming talent while ensuring quality and satisfaction for both parties involved.</details>

 <details><summary><b>Application flow</b></summary>

-- Register and login
+1. Register and login
-- Select your role: client (CL) / contractor (CO)
+2. Select your role: client (CL) or contractor (CO)
-- (CL) Publish a task, set budget and time to complete task
+3. (CL) Publish a task, set a budget, and define the task completion time
-- (CO) Find a task that suits your tech-stack and respond with price offer
+4. (CO) Find a task that matches your tech stack and respond with a price offer
-- (CL) Choose and accept offer from programmer
+5. (CL) Choose and accept an offer from a programmer
-- (CO) Prepare and publish your solution
+6. (CO) Prepare and submit your solution
-- (CL) Review the solution and accept/decline it
+7. (CL) Review the solution and accept or decline it
-- (CL/CO) If declined discuss it or use one of the arbiters
+8. (CL/CO) If declined, discuss the issues or use an arbiter
-- (CL) If you have accepted the solution, pay the programmer
+9. (CL) If the solution is accepted, pay the programmer

 </details>